AlfredoFausto/static-web/README.md

-# static-web
+# staticweb
-New static web demo
+test for jenkins build